122 Credits Required for Business Adminstration, B.S. Degree

 - Maintain a minimum 2.00 cumulative GPA.

-- Achieve a grade of “C” or higher for all general business, major, track, and NU core requirements specific to the Business Administration major.
+- Achieve a grade of “C” or higher for all general business, major, minor, and NU core requirements specific to the Business Administration major.

 - Complete a minimum of 122 credits.